jisujit/dev-workflow-generator/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits